NATIONAL INFRASTRUCTURE INVESTMENTS: THE BUILD GRANT PROGRAM

-The Fiscal Year 2017 Consolidated Omnibus Appropriations Act included $500 million in funding for everyone's favorite program - TIGER surface transportation discretionary grants.
-This cycle of grants will cap maximum awards at $25 million apiece.
-Special consideration for rural grants is made, and TIGER TIFIA is again enabled.
+The Fiscal Year 2018 Appropriations Act included $1.5 billion in funding for everyone's favorite program, formerly known as TIGER surface transportation discretionary grants.
+This cycle of BUILD grants will cap maximum awards at $25 million apiece.
+Special consideration for rural grants is made, and TIFIA subsidies are an eligible purpose.
 Funds must be obligated by 2020.

 Conceived as part of the emergency stimulus measures during the height of the Financial Crisis the first TIGER program received $1.5 billion under the American Recovery and Reinvestment Act in 2009.
-TIGER grants (Transportation Investment Generating Economic Recovery) demonstrated a shift in policy, practice and philosophy at the top levels of DOT.
-TIGER grants were competitive, a distinction in a sector where most funding has been allocated historically through formulas or earmarks.
+This program demonstrated a shift in policy, practice and philosophy at the top levels of DOT.
+The grants were competitive, a distinction in a sector where most funding has been allocated historically through formulas or earmarks.
 Eligibility was broad, allowing the smallest public entities to compete independently.
 The program was intentionally cross-modal, inviting applications for all types of surface transportation projects, with an emphasis on multimodal activities.
 Finally the program established a matrix of criteria for application assessment aligned with DOT’s strategic policy goals, including a requirement to submit a benefit-cost analysis that quantified in dollar terms a range of public impacts of the proposed project.
-DOT’s initial selection criteria consisted of:
+DOT’s current selection criteria consist of: safety, state of good repair, economic competitiveness, environmental protetion, quality of life, innovation, partnership, and non-federal revenue for transportation infrastructure investment.
+Project readiness is an important competitive consideration.

 - TIGER II - Seneca wrote a successful $10.2 million TIGER grant application for the "Great Plains Freight Rail Service Preservation and Improvement Project," which funded relocation of an active rail yard from an urban area, construction of a rolling stock maintenance facility, and rail infrastructure rehabilitation across Kansas and Oklahoma to enable faster train speeds and heavier railcars.